Can I Adjust The Grinder Settings Of A Super-automatic Espresso Machine For Different Levels Of Fineness?

 • Best Suited for: Fine grinds are best suited for espresso machines, especially those with pressurized portafilters.
 They are also ideal for brewing specialty coffee drinks like cappuccinos and lattes.

-See also Can I Control The Extraction Time And Volume Of Espresso Shots With A Super-automatic Espresso Machine?
+See also Can I Adjust The Strength And Volume Of Coffee Shots With A Super-automatic Espresso Machine?

 Coarse Grind